 More projects on the horizon

 Dog therapy related activities are also funded through the EEA Grants Estonian NGO programme.
-Here, three NGOs – Assistance Dogs Centre, Ida-Virumaa’s Dog’s Friend Club and Viimsi Society for People with Disabilities – are project partners to further develope dog therapy in Estonia.
+Here, three NGOs – Assistance Dogs Centre, Ida-Virumaa’s Dog’s Friend Club and Viimsi Society for People with Disabilities – are project partners to further develop dog therapy in Estonia.

-To this aim, representatives from the three NGOs have visited similar organisations in Poland and Russia to gain knowledge and later implement new methods in Estonia.
+Representatives from the three NGOs have visited similar organisations in Poland and Russia to gain knowledge and later implement new methods in Estonia.
 Tatjana Zamorskaja from Ida-Virumaa’s Dog’s Friend Club, explains why:

 “We are just volunteers and we want to have more activities.
 So the support is very important to us,” she says.